arunkumar8953/Arun-demo-code/README.md

 # Arun-demo-code
-This is my first Git &amp; Git hub Demo.
+This is my first Git &amp; Git hub Demo